microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraUserAppRoleAssignment.md

 ```

-This example demonstrates how to Remove the user approle assignment in Microsoft Entra ID.
+This example demonstrates how to Remove the user app role assignment in Microsoft Entra ID.

 ## PARAMETERS